Ten Essential Wildlife Control Tips

 Spring House Chores – Wildlife Control Tips

-When fall sets in, it is time to unleash your inner DIY persona and get to work shoring up the defences of your home. raccoons and skunks need only the smallest of openings to squeeze into the walls of your home.
+When fall sets in, it is time to unleash your inner DIY persona and get to work shoring up the defenses of your home. raccoons and skunks need only the smallest of openings to squeeze into the walls of your home.
 Birds, bats, and squirrels need only a tiny hole in a screen cover of a vent to gain access to your attic.
 Most homes have soffit vents along their eves.
 Be sure to check all vent coverings and have them screened by a wildlife control service if you can not reach them safely.
 Now is the time to make sure that all those little gatekeepers are intact and in good repair.

 Consider this list of Ten Wildlife Control Tips: